Majestic-Eagles/CuisineControl/README.md

 **Api's**
 We'll probably be using an api called **Edamam** for searching food recipes.
 We choice this becuase it's free to use and they have a large data base of recipes.

- The models we will probably use are
+The models we will probably use are:

 User: to store basic user info and the ingredients they have.

 Food: